We’re joining our pawddies over at Blog Paws for Wordless Wednesday Blog Hop! Click on the image to join the hop!

 Mia and I got off to a rocky start but we’re really bonding now!

-I really hope that one day all this terrible hunting will be banned in Spain and that all my galgo and podenco friends will be all free and living in wondering loving forever homes.
+I really hope that one day all this terrible hunting will be banned in Spain and that all my galgo and podenco friends will be all free and living in wonderful loving forever homes.
 We have to keep fighting the fight and help all these rescues in any way we can!

 A special thank you goes out to those who helped me and my family bring me here to Vancouver, BC.
 I am so thankful and appreciative to have such generous, caring people and dogs in my life!